i2p/i2p.www/i2p2www/spec/common-structures.rst

 * This structure does not use the LeaseSet2Header_.

-* Maximum actual expires time is about 11 minutes, unless it is an encrypted MetaLeaseSet_.
+* Maximum actual expires time is about 660 (11 minutes), unless it is an encrypted MetaLeaseSet_.

 * See proposal 123 for notes on using offline signatures